schmidtwmark/qnd/presentations/day6.md

 # Expectations

 - If we're working hard...
-  - We can have more time on Monday
+  - We can have more time on Thursday
 - If we're not...
   - It will be due today